 Data Metrics

-The Data Metrics tab provides a health check of the physical connection.
-It aggregates counters from the protocol driver.
+The Data Metrics tab provides a live health check of the physical connection.
+It aggregates counters from the protocol driver and refreshes automatically as new telemetry and runtime counters arrive.

 | Metric | Description |